 Gorilla gorilla gorilla

-The population is estimated at 130,000, although it is declining due to human induced habitat loss and degradation, disease (included Ebola, which killed 90-95% of the gorilla populations in two research sites within the Republic of Congo between 2002 and 2003), and hunting for the bushmeat trade.
+The population is estimated at 130,000, although it is declining due to human induced habitat loss and degradation, disease, and hunting for the bushmeat trade.